George C. Brownell: State representative

 In 1916, Brownell decided to run for state office once again, this time for a seat in the Oregon House of Representatives.
 There were five candidates seeking the Republican nomination for three Clackamas County state representative seats.
 In addition to Brownell, Henry A. Dedman, E. D. Olds, C. Schuebel, and Harold C. Stephens were in the Republican primary race.
 Dedman won the primary with 3,405 votes.
 Brownell was second with 2,902 votes, followed by Stephens with 2,583 votes.
 Schuebel ran fourth with 2,305 votes, and Olds was last, with 1,597 votes.
 The three top candidates went forward to the general election, while Schuebel and Olds were eliminated.
 In the Democratic primary, Brownell won one of that party's three nominations with write-in votes.
 The other two Democratic nominees were J. E. Jack and E. C. Latourette.
 In the general election, the three Republicans won the Clackamas County seats.
 Dedman got 6,934 votes, followed by Stephens with 6,247 and Brownell with 6,016 votes.
 Jack was the top Democrat, with 5,121 votes.

 Brownell took his House District 16 seat on January 8, when Oregon's 1917 legislative session opened for business.
 During the session, Brownell served as chairman of the cities and towns committee.
 He was also appointed to the judiciary and immigration committees.
 Brownell introduced a bill to abolish and consolidate state commissions and committees.
 The House speaker appointed Brownell chairman of a special House committee to recommend organizations for consolidation or elimination.
-A Senate committee was also appointed.
-The Senate committee was headed by Walter A. Dimick, who represented Clackamas County in Brownell's old District 14 seat.
+A Senate committee was also appointed, headed by Walter A. Dimick, who represented Clackamas County in Brownell's old District 14 seat.
 The House and Senate committees disagreed on the process for reviewing state commissions, so the legislature was unable to make any changes to the state bureaucracy.
 The session lasted six weeks and was adjourned on February 19.

 Instead of running for re-election to the Oregon House of Representatives in 1918, Brownell decided to seek his old District 14 senate seat.
 To return to the Senate, he needed to defeat the incumbent Republican, Walter Dimick.
 Dimick won the Republican primary, with 2,799 votes against Brownell's 1,417.